mBiocoder/Bacdiving/docs/source/tutorial.rst

 In effect, this plot shows us the genera composition for all those species (for which BacDive information is available) in the resulting dataframe.

-This concludes this tutorial for Bacdiving but feel free to use the resulting dataframe to either generate your own custom visualizations or to use it as an input for other tools!
+.. note:: This concludes this tutorial for Bacdiving but feel free to use the resulting dataframe to either generate your own custom visualizations or to use it as an input for other tools!